Skip to content

 Amount of basic parental allowance

-• When you have no income after the delivery, you will receive the basic parental benefit of 65% of your net income before birth.
+• in the months of your child’s life in which you have no income, the basic parental allowance is 65% of your net income before the birth.

-• If you continue to earn money after the delivery, the basic parental benefit is 65% of the difference between your net income before birth and your net income after.
+• In the months in which you have an income, the primary parental allowance is 65% of the difference between your net income before the birth and your net income after the birth.

 More parental allowance for low-income earners